R-adaptive multisymplectic and variational integrators: Lagrange multiplier approach to -adaptation

 This system consists of one Euler-Lagrange equation that corresponds to extremizing $\tilde S$ with respect to $\varphi$ (we saw in Section~\ref{subsec:reparametrized lagrangian 2} that the other Euler-Lagrange equation is not independent) and a set of constraints enforced at some pre-selected points $x_i$.
 Note, that upon finite element discretization on a mesh coinciding with the pre-selected points this system reduces to the approach presented in Section~\ref{sec:approach1}: we minimize the discrete action with respect to the $y_i$'s only and supplement the resulting equations with the constraints \eqref{eq:constraints discrete}.

 Another way that we want to explore consists in using Lagrange multipliers.
 Define the auxiliary action functional

-We are going to assume that the Lagrange multipliers $\lambda_i(t)$ are at least continuous in time.
+We will assume that the Lagrange multipliers $\lambda_i(t)$ are at least continuous in time.
 According to the method of Lagrange multipliers, we seek the stationary points of $\tilde S_C$.
 This leads to the following system of equations

 where for clarity we suppressed writing the arguments of $\frac{\partial g_i}{\partial y_j}$ and $\frac{\partial g_i}{\partial X_j}$.

 Equation \eqref{eq:Adaptation Approach 1} is more intuitive, because we directly use the arbitrariness of $X(x,t)$ and simply restrict it further by imposing constraints.
 It is not immediately obvious how solutions of \eqref{eq:Adaptation Approach 1} and \eqref{eq:Adaptation Approach 2} relate to each other.
 We would like both systems to be \textquoteleft equivalent' in some sense, or at least their solution sets to overlap.
 Let us investigate this issue in more detail.